 At Abbey College Cambridge we believe in challenging our students to achieve beyond the traditional curriculum.
 Our students have a proud record of success in national and international academic competitions.

-The Senior Mathematics Challenge is aimed at all 16-19 year olds studying mathematics in the United Kingdom.
+The Senior Mathematics Challenge is aimed at all 16-19-year-olds studying mathematics in the United Kingdom.
 Students answer 25 multiple choice questions in 90 minutes under exam conditions.
 Students scoring over 82 points receive a gold award, 65-81 points receive silver and 50-64 points receive bronze.
-Around 1000 of the top performing students are invited to take part in the UK Mathematics Olympiad, and the very best can represent their country in the International Mathematical Olympiad.
+Around 1000 of the top performing students are invited to take part in the British Mathematical Olympiad, and the very best can represent their country in the International Mathematical Olympiad.

-Here are the results achieved by our students in the UK Senior Mathematics Challenge and UK Mathematics Olympiad since 2006.
+Here are the results achieved by our students since 2006.

 The British Physics Olympiad is a competition organised by the Institute of Physics and hosted by the University of Oxford.
 It is designed to challenge and reward the best physicists in British Schools, and each year over 1,600 students enter the challenge.
 The competition takes place over 3 rounds with the top performing students being selected for the British team competing at international level.
 In 2010 we had a member of the British team who competed at the International Physics Olympiad.